View Jay Lessing's Notice on JSOnline.com and share memories

 Jay H. Lessing

-Milwaukee - Of Milwaukee, Passed away peacefully on November 1, 2019 at the age of 64 years.
-Beloved husband of Jo-Anne Lessing for 32 years.
+Milwaukee - Passed away peacefully on November 1, 2019 at the age of 64 years.
+Beloved husband of Jo-Anne Lessing (nee Barczak) for 32 years.
 Loving son of Fanchon Lessing.
 Dear brother of Louise (Alan) Fligiel.
 Fond brother-in-law of Craig (Barbara) Barczak, Cheryl Barczak, and Janice (James) Wilkins.
-Further survived by nieces, nephews, other relatives and friends.
+Further survived by nieces, nephews, other relatives and friends. a

 Jay had many interests and hobbies including hiking, road trips, history, music, and walking the neighborhood with his beloved Ellie, chatting with neighbors along the way.